-Now that you have identified keywords, you will combine them in the database search box.
-Try more than one combination to find different sources!
+Now that you have identified keywords, you will enter them in your chosen search tool's search box.
+Try more than one combination to find different sources.

 Use the search operators AND & OR to combine your search terms.
 Use quotation marks to search for a specific phrase, with the words in that exact order: "social media"

 |Use AND between your main ideas to narrow your search (all words will be found in each source):